Modern Family season 1: Awards and nominations

 The series has been nominated for numerous awards, of which 10 were won.
 The first of which were Best Episodic Comedy for the "pilot episode" tying with 30 Rocks Robert Carlock for his work on "Apollo, Apollo" and New Series at the Writers Guild of America Awards 2009.
 The pilot episode also won Outstanding Directorial Achievement in Comedy Series for the "Pilot" and also at the Young Artist Awards for Outstanding Comedy Series.
 The season also received a Peabody Award.
 The show was later nominated for 14 Primetime Emmy Awards, the third most Emmy nominations for a comedy series for 2009 after Glee and 30 Rock.
 The season later won 6 of the 14 Emmy nominations including Primetime Emmy Award for Outstanding Comedy Series.
 The season is currently nominated for Outstanding Directing for a Comedy Series for series co-creator Steven Levitan's work on the penultimate episode, "Hawaii".

+Home Media Release

+The first season of Modern Family was released on DVD in a four-disc set and Blu-ray in a three-disc set on September 21, 2010.
+The box-sets contains all 24 episodes and include Deleted Family Interviews, Deleted and Extended Scenes, the behind-the-scenes making of the final episodes of the season, a look at the main cast roles' before Modern Family and more.